osg-htc/operations/docs/SLA/test.md

 1. The GOC representative next ensures that the repository service administrator is a valid representative of a host site for the VO.
 This can be done by (a) the GOC representative already having a relationship with the person or (b) the GOC representative contacting the VO manager to find out.
 The GOC representative makes sure that the repo.domain.name in the URL is derived from the VO name.
 Next, on the oasis machine the GOC representative temporarily installs the oasis signing key and runs [add_osg_repository](http://svn.usatlas.bnl.gov/svn/oasis/oasis-server/trunk/bin/add_osg_repository), giving it as a parameter the given URL.
 This will download the =.cvmfswhitelist= file from the repository, sign it, publish it back on the oasis http server, and set it to be re-signed every time repository keys are signed (which is about every 20 days).
 The ticket should remain open because there's another step to do after the next step.
 1. If the repository name matches =*.opensciencegrid.org= or =*.osgstorage.org=, the GOC representative responds in the ticket to ask that step #6 be done; all other repositories (such as =*.egi.eu=) skip this step.
 The repository service administrator next executes the following commands (replacing repo.opensciencegrid.org with repo.osgstorage.org when needed):
 <pre class="rootscreen">
-wget -O /srv/cvmfs/repo.opensciencegrid.org/.cvmfswhitelist http://oasis.opensciencegrid.org/cvmfs/repo.opensciencegrid.org/.cvmfswhitelist
+[root@client ~]$ wget -O /srv/cvmfs/repo.opensciencegrid.org/.cvmfswhitelist http://oasis.opensciencegrid.org/cvmfs/repo.opensciencegrid.org/.cvmfswhitelist
-/bin/cp /etc/cvmfs/keys/opensciencegrid.org/opensciencegrid.org.pub /etc/cvmfs/keys/repo.opensciencegrid.org.pub
+[root@client ~]$ /bin/cp /etc/cvmfs/keys/opensciencegrid.org/opensciencegrid.org.pub /etc/cvmfs/keys/repo.opensciencegrid.org.pub
 </pre>
 Next the administrator verifies that a publish operation using the owner's privileges succeeds by making sure there's no errors from the following commands replacing "ownerid" with the owner's username:
 <pre class="rootscreen">
-su ownerid -c "cvmfs_server transaction repo.opensciencegrid.org"
+[root@client ~]$ su ownerid -c "cvmfs_server transaction repo.opensciencegrid.org"
-su ownerid -c "cvmfs_server publish repo.opensciencegrid.org"
+[root@client ~]$ su ownerid -c "cvmfs_server publish repo.opensciencegrid.org"
 </pre>
 If that works then add the wget command to a daily cron:
 <pre class="rootscreen">
-echo "5 4 * * * ownerid cd /srv/cvmfs/repo.opensciencgrid.org && wget -qO .cvmfswhitelist.new http://oasis.opensciencegrid.org/cvmfs/repo.opensciencgrid.org/.cvmfswhitelist && mv .cvmfswhitelist.new .cvmfswhitelist" >>/etc/cron.d/fetch-cvmfs-whitelist
+[root@client ~]$ echo "5 4 * * * ownerid cd /srv/cvmfs/repo.opensciencgrid.org && wget -qO .cvmfswhitelist.new http://oasis.opensciencegrid.org/cvmfs/repo.opensciencgrid.org/.cvmfswhitelist && mv .cvmfswhitelist.new .cvmfswhitelist" >>/etc/cron.d/fetch-cvmfs-whitelist
 </pre>
 Note that this eliminates the need for the repository service administrator to periodically use "cvmfs_server resign" to update .cvmfswhitelist.
 Then the repository service administrator goes back to the open GOC ticket and asks to proceed to step #7.